Stroud tenant voice provides a range of opportunities for you to tell us your views and help us improve our services.

 You'll be checking that the standard of workmanship is acceptable, and, that contractors are polite, turn up on time and show I.D.
 You would report on how well we are doing and make suggestions on how we can improve.
 Call 01453 754113 for more information.

-If you would like more information about becoming a Neighbourhood Ambassador or setting up a local resident association, please call Michelle Elliott on 01453 754113 or speak to your Neighbourhood Management Officer for advice.
+If you would like more information about becoming a Neighbourhood Ambassador or setting up a local resident association, please email your Neighbourhood Management Officer or firstname.lastname@example.org.
+We would be delighted to hear from you.

 Why not join your local resident association and work with your neighbours to improve your community?
 Currently, there are resident associations in: